Kari loves to eat and thus loves to cook. She makes her own recipes so that they suit her taste buds. Sharing recipes is

 Greek Salad: The Best Potluck Dish

-Summer is almost here, and you know what that means - picnics, barbecues, and get-togethers!
+Summer is almost here, and you know what that means—picnics, barbecues, and get-togethers!
 Wouldn't you love to bring something different this year?
-Most people think of potato salad, macaroni salad, or coleslaw when they think of picnic salads.
+When they think of picnic salads, most people think of potato salad, macaroni salad, or coleslaw.
 This year, think Greek salad.

 Greek salad is wonderfully refreshing and healthy.
 It can withstand sitting out for several hours without going bad.
 In fact, the longer it sits, the better it tastes.
 This is one salad that is actually better at room temperature.
 And it is healthy!
 All your friends who are dieting will love you when you arrive with this salad.

 I love this recipe.
 It was given to me by a friend many years ago.
 This is an authentic Greek salad that contains no lettuce.
 It is true Mediterranean fare!
-Greek salad tastes even better the second day.
-Try this recipe and you will agree, healthy eating can be delicious!
+Greek salad tastes even better on the second day.
+Try this recipe, and you will agree that healthy eating can be delicious!

 This dish calls for olive oil.
 You can use canola oil if you prefer.
 The olive oil becomes semi-solid in the refrigerator.
 With olive oil, you need to let the dish sit for about 30 minutes at room temperature before serving.
 Or, you can be like me and just eat it straight out of the refrigerator.
 It doesn't look as nice, but it still tastes fabulous.

 You can leave out the feta cheese if you prefer vegetarian.
 It tastes great either way.

 - 1 pint grape tomatoes, (You may also use cherry tomatoes, roma tomatoes, and larger tomatoes)